gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

     ## [1] "sf"         "data.frame"

-`swiss_cantons`, like the other data that we have just loaded, are stored in an `sf data.frame`, so we can manipulate it just like we manipulate tibbles (or data.frames) and it stores the geometries in a very tidy way: as a nested variable usually called `geometry`.
+`swiss_cantons` and `swiss_lakes`, are stored as `sf data.frame`s, so we can manipulate them just like we manipulate tibbles (or data.frames).
+This is possible because geometries are stored in a very tidy way: as a nested variable usually called `geometry`.
 This will be your only *special* variable, the others (that are called attributes) will just be normal variables.
+For instance, each canton as its name and code associated to the geometry that describes it.

 ``` r
 head(swiss_cantons)